dannyp11/arduino-skeleton/README.md

 # UnitTest framework (Software)
-        This repo supports cxxtest framework, run make check will invoke testgen and run the test binary Put all test headers in test directory of project directory, see c-project/without-os/GPS-breakout-board for example
+        This repo supports cxxtest framework, run make check will invoke testgen and run the test binary Put all test headers in test directory of project directory Name test headers as *Test.h
+        See c-project/without-os/GPS-breakout-board for example

+        This repo also supports googletest framework.
+Similarly run make check Put all test headers in test directory of project directory Name test files as *gtest.cpp
+       	See test/gtest for example

 # Usage
         go to c*-project/with*-os/ directory and use its makefile